Food Without Borders and Cultural Arts Program

 - Cultural customs and traditions around food and celebrations

 In addition, the youth test their skills learning about creative culinary methods with a competitive edge.
-They host monthly community suppers and quarterly “black box” team competitions.
+They host our community suppers and prepare food for more than 150 people.
+They also participate in culinary competitions every 6 classes, where they are given the opportunity to show off their skills.

 This program is supported by the Halifax Community Investment Fund.